opencog/sensory/DesignNotes-J.md

    (e.g. a sensor into the external world.)

-This design notion is different that what is implemented in version 0, and the question arises: how should the interfaces in version 0 be modified to match this new OO message-passing design?
-Lets review the version-0 API.
-It's this:
+This design notion is different that what is implemented in version 0, and the question arises: how should the interfaces in v0 be modified to match this new OO message-passing design?
+Lets review the v0 API.
+It's
+this:

 ```
    (OpenLink